boecker-lab/docs.sirius.github.io/docs/_pages/io.md

 title: "Input, Output and Formats"
 ---

-With SIRIUS 4.4.0 we finalized and released the SIRIUS project-space, the file based persistence layer and output format of SIRIUS.
-Both, CLI and GUI store the computed results as SIRIUS project-space (see the Figure below) which in turn can also be an input for the GUI or the CLI.
+With SIRIUS 6 we moved away from the file based project space to a Nitrite database.
+This was necessary to improve performance and enable new features.
+CLI, API and GUI store the computed results as SIRIUS project-space, which in turn can also be an input for the GUI or the CLI.
-This allows the user to review results in the GUI that have been computed with an automated workflow using the CLI.
+This allows the user to review results in the GUI that have been computed with an automated workflow using the CLI or API.

 ## Input